· 26 April 2017 ·

 The 31 of May, Martin Frobisher with 15 sail of good ships, manned, victualled, & other ways well appointed departed from Harwich in Essex, on his 3rd voyage towards Cataya [Cathay – he was searching for a Northwest Passage to China].
 And on the 31 of July, after many attempts, & sundry times being put back by Islands of ice in his straits, he recovered his long wished port, & came to anchor in the Islands, newly by her majesty named Meta Incognita, where (as in the year before), they fraught [freighted] their ships with the like pretended Gold ore out of the mines, & then on the last of August returning thence, arrived safely in England about the first of October, but their Gold ore after great charges proved worse than good stone, whereby many men were deceived, to their utter undoings.

-In 1577 I had put £25 into the second expedition, which came back with 200 tons of what the assayers assured everyone was gold ore.
+In 1577 I had put £25 into the second expedition, which came back with 200 tons of what the assayers were certain was gold ore.
 So I was all in for the third trip in 1578.
 A sure thing.
 I sold three manors to raise the cash.
-The ships returned with 1350 tons of ore, but while they were away the ‘experts’ changed their minds.
-Of course the new rocks were no more valuable than the old rocks, they were only more numerous.
+The ships returned with 1350 tons this time, but while they were still away the ‘experts’ changed their minds.
+Of course when the ships got back the new rocks were no more valuable than the old rocks.
+They were only more numerous.

 I was nearly mad with worry for a while, over this financial catastrophe.
 It was not a good time.

 Most of the rubble ended up as road paving in Dartford.
 It’s probably still there, buried far under the macadam.
 Dig some up and test it.
 If it turns out to be geologically Canadian, I paid for it.